OSGeo/grass/lib/python/docs/src/gunittest_testing.rst

 is registered as project number `1038`_.
 Also you can use `Cppcheck`_ which will show a lot of errors which compilers do not check.
 In any case, set your compiler to high error and warning levels, check them and fix them in your code.
+Furthermore, `Travis-CI`_ is used to check if the source code can still be compiled after submitting changes to the repository.

 For Python, we recommend pylint and then for style issues pep8 tool (and perhaps also pep257 tool).
 However, there is more tools available